How To Choose A Good Durian

 This area actually consists of parts scientifically called the pith, xylem and phloem.

 If this part has darkened and turned brown or black, then it indicates that this durian has been off the tree and starved of nutrients for some time.

 Sometimes durian sellers try to prevent patrons from observing this part and wraps tape around it.
+Some wrap this area up with a leave to make it look better.
 This should already be a sign that not all is well.

 Some sellers cut off this top portion of the stem to hide the status of the fruit.
 While this is a temporary measure and the pith would eventually still turn dark, it can often buy enough time for the seller to sell it at a premium price even though the fruit has already devalued from overexposure.

 The good thing is that a stem that has been sliced off by a knife or cutter will show a clean cut.
 So do realise why some durians seem to have their stems tampered with.